Dean Lesher: Life

 Lesher was born August 4, 1903, the son of Margaret and David Lesher, in Williamsport, Maryland.
 His first business experience began when he opened a small ice cream stand at the age of 10.
 When he was 12, he gave that up for a job in a local tannery partially owned by his father.
 In his high school years Lesher found work as a railroad waybill clerk and was active in sports, playing football, baseball, and soccer.

 He attended the University of Maryland, graduating magna cum laude, and proceeded to earn a law degree from Harvard University.

-He was married to Kathryn Lesher who would die of cancer in 1971.
-He was later remarried to Margaret Lesher until his death in 1993 at the age of 90.
-In 1997 Margaret Lesher drowned under mysterious circumstances in Bartlett Lake in Arizona while on a camping trip with her husband of six months Collin "T.C."
+He was married to Kathryn Estelle Crowder, who would die of cancer in 1971.
+He remarried to Margaret Ryan Lesher until his death in 1993 at the age of 90.
+In 1997 Margaret Lesher drowned under mysterious circumstances in Bartlett Lake, Arizona, while on a camping trip with her husband of six months, Collin "T.C."
 Thorstenson.